erdogant/LLMlight/README.md

 model.read_pdf('path/to/document.pdf')

 # Query about the document
-response = model.run('Summarize the main points of this document')
+response = model.prompt('Summarize the main points of this document')

 print(response)